 If you find this data surprising based on earlier data, it’s because the Facebook algorithm changed to favor ads (including boosted posts) versus posts in its efforts to increase revenue.
 This makes sense for Facebook, but it also makes it challenging if you have a small brand that lacks the resources to pay for advertising on Facebook or other social platforms.
 This algorithm determines which posts show on a user’s wall when they scroll through Facebook.
 Today, an average of only 8.6% of your followers and 13.5% of your Instagram followers (same source) see your posts, less in some cases.
 That’s a decline of 29% for Instagram (owned by Facebook) and 9% for Facebook over the last year.
 A recent change also included suggestions of content designed to keep users on the platform longer, which further cuts the amount of real estate devoted to posts from the brands you liked.

 Below, we show some of the social marketing mistakes brands make when using Facebook.
 The importance of these factors is even more important in a world where organic reach is so small.

 Social marketing mistakes are rampant on Facebook, as well as most other social media platforms.
 Here are some social marketing mistakes to avoid.

-To play and interact with Facebook’s “walled garden,” it’s wise to avoid the Top 5 Ways to Lose Friends on Facebook.
+To play and interact with Facebook’s “walled garden,” it’s wise to avoid these mistakes as highlighted in the article: Top 5 Ways to Lose Friends on Facebook.

 1) Don’t scribble on my wall.
-You wouldn’t spraypaint your neighbor’s house or fence with advertising – so why do so many people believe that it is perfectly acceptable to post unwanted ads, promotions, or other marketing messages on the wall of a “Friend” that they may barely know.
+You wouldn’t spraypaint your neighbor’s house or fence with advertising – so why do so many brands believe that it is perfectly acceptable to post unwanted ads, promotions, or other marketing messages on the wall of a follower that they may barely know?

 3) Don’t send a Friend request with a sales message.
 You don’t like to be sold by strangers, and neither do Facebook members.